 Texas Woman’s University offers multiple degrees, programs, and courses online through Distance Education (DE).
 These electronically-delivered courses and programs provide quality instruction and encourage high levels of interaction.

-Online courses are delivered through Blackboard or Canvas, Internet-based software platforms.
+Online courses are delivered through Canvas, an Internet-based software platform.
 Distance Education courses cost exactly the same as on-campus classes.
 Bills may vary from semester to semester and from other students depending on residency status and academic level.

-Please note: Students in online courses need daily access to a computer with internet connections that meet TWU minimum hardware and software requirements.
+Students in online courses need daily access to a computer with internet connections.
 Students should also have a back-up plan for accessing a second computer should any technical problem arise.

 Students who are new to Distance Education may view a detailed introduction to Distance Education in the Guide for Online Courses (GOC), as well as on the My Courses webpage.
 The GOC will give new DE students an idea of what an online class is like, how to find and log-in to their online courses, resources that are available to them, and keys to success.